dandresky/inventory-classifier/README.md

 [Associated JSON file](data/523.json)

 My notes on the implementation details can be found in the following documents:
+- [Amazon Machine Image (AWS)](docs/aws-environment) - Setup details for the AMI I created for this project.
 - [Data Processing](docs/data-processing) - Notes on the images and JSON files supplied and how AWS S3 and EC2 are leveraged for storage and processing.
 - [Model Development](docs/model-development.md) - Notes on my strategy for developing the neural net model architecture.
 Includes intermediate steps or tests that may not make it in the final model.